Algebraic properties of the group inverse: Basic results

 If $ab$ and $ba$ are group invertible, then\\

 \end{Lema} Proof of this lemma is familiar in the literature and it follows from the fact $ab=ba$, so we omit it.
-See \cite{DENG} for the operator case.\\[2mm] If $A$ and $B$ are complex matrices of dimension $n$, the Cline's formula \cite{CLINE} is $ (AB)^D=A[(BA)^D]B$.
-Lemma \ref{lema2.1} implies that if $AB$ and $BA$ are group invertible, then

-In \cite{CAO,OLESKY}, some necessary and sufficient conditions for the existence of the group inverse for some block square matrices are given, and Deng \cite{DENG} gave a generalization to bounded linear operators.
-Here, we will show some results still hold in rings with unit. \begin{Lema} (\cite{OLESKY}, Theorem 2.2 for the matrix case, and \cite{DENG}, Lemma 2.2 for the operator case]) Let $m\in\mathcal{R}$ have the matrix form
+See \cite{DENG} for the operator case. \begin{Lema} (\cite{OLESKY}, Theorem 2.2 for the matrix case, and \cite{DENG}, Lemma 2.2 for the operator case]) Let $m\in\mathcal{R}$ have the matrix form

 Then $m$ is group invertible if and only if $ab$ and $ba$ are group invertible and

 In this case,